haskus/haskus-manual/source/drafts/memory/intro.rst

 (called "byte" or "Word8" in Haskell) so that's what we assume.

 Consecutive bytes are assigned consecutive addresses: an **address** is a number (starting from 0) which maximal value depends on the architectures.
-On X86_64 architectures an address is stored in a 64-bit word but only the 48 lower bits are used.
+For example, on X86_64 architectures an address is stored in a 64-bit word but only the 48 lower bits are used.

 Even if the whole memory is addressable, some addresses can't be given as parameters to reading/writing instructions depending on the execution context